Blair raises the curtain on maths roadshows

 show that aims to demystify the subject.
 Over the next 12 months the

-Government will be giving primary schools an extra £64 million to
+Government will be giving primary schools an extra £64 million to support the

 new numeracy hour.